SchroedingersLion/SamplingSuite2D/Readme.md

     public:

-        // code
+        // code.

     private:

-        // other code
+        // other code.

         void (Simulation::* compute_force)();
         void compute_force_MullerBrown();
         void compute_force_Ackley();
         void compute_force_Rosenbrock();
         void compute_force_Beale();
-        // add new force
+        // add new force.
 }
 ```
 In the constructor of the `Simulation` class, we need to add a line to the case distinction that picks the right force routine depending on the input parameters: